joshlsastro/troubasite.github.io/troubasite_future.md

 # The Troubafuture of the Troubasite

+**Update: I found a feature over the summer known as GitHub Organizations.
+It should allow me to work with someone else on the website in a similar fashion to Google Docs.
+If you're interested in seeing this website become active again, please contact me.**

 Hello.
 It's the Troubasite maintainer.
-Since I will be leaving Troubadours this year, the future of the Troubasite is somewhat uncertain.
-If no one becomes the maintainer next year, the Troubasite will go down on Saturday, May 25.
-It will be archived at [https://joshlsastro.github.io/troubasite](//joshlsastro.github.io/troubasite). ~~If you're interested in taking over, please read below.~~ GitHub forbids sharing logins, so I can't give this account to someone else.
-This means that there will be no Troubasite next year.
+Since I will be leaving Troubadours this year, the future of the Troubasite is ~~somewhat~~ completely uncertain.
+If you're interested in helping out, please read below.

 # How to Take Over the ~~World~~ Troubasite (Ignore This Section)

 You need the following to maintain the Troubasite:
 * A desktop computer or laptop
 * You must be able to use Markdown.
 If you can't, it is very easy to learn, like Google Docs easy to learn.
-* You need to be willing to use your email as the one for the Troubasite GitHub account (GitHub does not send spam).
+* You will need a GitHub account.
+Signing up is free.

 ## Markdown